Table Of Contents

 But here’s the thing.

 AWS bills EC2 instances per second, whether they are active or idle.
 EC2 instances can also scale up and out to nearly limitless capacity to handle an influx of server requests.
-So if you received thousands of people on your website from a viral social media campaign, the resulting AWS bill could be an expensive surprise.
+So, if you receive thousands of visitors to your website from a viral social media campaign, the resulting AWS bill could be an expensive surprise.

 Using spreadsheets to calculate highly dynamic cloud bills is both inefficient and clunky.